avdg/screeps/README.md

 #### Special files
-- `_generic.js` and `_utils.js` Are library function and their functions are accessible through the Game object after `_generated` has been included.
+- `_generic.js` and `_utils.js` Are library function and their functions are accessible through the AI object after `_generated` has been included.
   While `_utils` uses the screeps api for its functons, `_generic` uses only javascript functions as building blocks.
 - `_settings.js` Drain for global settings.